jeffrifwald/mingus/README.md

 # mingus

-`mingus` is a testing library for React components using mocha, sinon, and chai.
+`mingus` is a testing library for React components using babel, mocha, istanbul, sinon, and chai.

 ## Install